Seagat2011/TD-AMERITRADE-ONLINE-TRADING-PLATFORM/README.md

 Brokerage firms, our investment gateways, have realized this and have become reticent to actively trade in the market.
 Instead, they are trading against you!
 This is today's legal form of insider trading and it is conducted at the scale of picoseconds (10e-12 seconds).
-Adrain T. Mitroi explains in detail how any long-term investment of an equity is guaranteed to lose money.
+Adrian T. Mitroi explains in detail how any long-term investment of an equity is guaranteed to lose money.
 Trading Algorithms can avoid the pitfalls which cause humans to sell too soon, or buy too late, or hold a long-term equity position in a financial instrument or asset that will undergo bankruptcy, corporate or government theft -- or because of market regulation, innovation, or other previously unknown market conditions, eventually go out of business.